 - 1. Is PIU accredited?
-Yes, PIU is nationally accredited by the Transnational Association of Christian Colleges & Schools (TRACS)\ (tracs.org). - \TRACS is a member of the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).
+Yes, PIU is nationally accredited by the Transnational Association of Christian Colleges & Schools (TRACS) (tracs.org). - TRACS is a member of the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).
 INQAAHE is a world-wide association of over 200 organizations active in the theory and practice of quality assurance in higher education. - 2.
 How quickly can I finish my degree?
 The duration depends on the program and your pace. - 3.
 What degree programs are available?
 PIU offers various programs, including training in biblical leadership and ministry, ranging from a Certificate in Biblical Studies (CBS) to a Diploma in Biblical Studies (Dips), Associate of Arts in Biblical Studies (AABS), Bachelor of Arts in Biblical Studies (BABS) and Certificate in Basic English (CBE), Associate of Arts in Liberal Studies (AALS) and Bachelor of Arts in Liberal Studies - 4.
 Should all my existing credits be transferred to PIU if you already have some college credits?
 PIU does accept transfer credits on an individual basis.
 International applicants are responsible for certification of degrees and college-level coursework - 5.
 When can I start classes?
-You can begin your journey with PIU by applying today.
+You can begin your journey with PIU by applying today. - 6.
+Is financial aid available to international students?
+International students are expected to be financially self-supporting and able to prepay costs for the first academic year for on-campus Gam courses.
+PIU has very limited and small financial aid opportunities.